A while back I posted this post:

 At the time I was using GCC as my compiler, so I was using:

-.
+linter-gcc and autocomplete-clang.
+I found the GCC linter a bit flakey, and to be honest, GCC’s error messages are just the worst.
+So, I decided to move to Clang as my compiler and have switched to linter-clang.
 One of the nice things here is I now only need the .clang_complete file to supply options to Clang, which makes life a little simpler.
 The whole thing seems a great deal more reliable now.
 I also found out that the directives in the .clang_complete file need to be on separate lines.

 Also, at some point the atom-build plugin changed so that I need to put fully-qualified paths into all my build commands, there is a way to put variables in there, so here’s what I have now:

-plugin, because it wasn’t mature enough, plus I feel hardcore using a command-line debugger!
+I’ve dispensed with the atom-debugger plugin, because it wasn’t mature enough, plus I feel hardcore using a command-line debugger!

 A couple of other plugins I use are:

-to make it quick to open a terminal window to do things like interacting with git, and debugging.
+atom-snippetsto have a preamble template when I create new filesopen-terminal-hereto make it quick to open a terminal window to do things like interacting with git, and debugging.

 Finally, I found a neat theme which is inspired by Google’s Material Design design-language, you need two packages for it: